 Growing Azaleas in DFW

-We will have several varieties of azalea for sale in Fall 2018.
+We will have several varieties of azaleas in late Spring 2019.

 Here's how to grow them: